mdsufz/OrtSuite/README.md

 ```
 **Note:** OrthoFinder's output folder is generated automatically.
 The user can, however, define the parent directory where to store the output folder (e.g. /Documents/).

-Steps 4 and 5) Functional annotation of clusters of orthologs and prediction of interspecies interactions
+Steps 3) Functional annotation of clusters of orthologs, prediction of interspecies interactions and graphical visualization of the network
 ====

-Functional annotation of clusters of orthologs generated from **Step 3** is based on the user-defined ORAdb generated in **Step 1**.
+Functional annotation of clusters of orthologs generated from **Step 2** is based on the user-defined ORAdb generated in **Step 1**.

 Overview of functional annotation: